SawPsyder/wingman-ai-customwingman/README.md

 ## What can I do then?

-### Ask for the best trading route
+### Ask for the best trading routes

-This gives you the best trading route for your available money and cargo space.
+This gives you the best trading routes for your ship and current location.
+You can also specify some parameters to get more specific results.

 - **ship name** (required, just the name without manufacturer.
 So "Cutlass Black" for example)
 - **current location** Anything like Stanton, Hurston, Yela, Area 18, ...